baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 By 2022, I had one work term left in my term schedule, but since I had already earned the 5 co-op credits I needed, I could do what I liked with that four months from May to August between academic terms.

-Through UW's chapter of Engineers Without Borders (EWB), I had met a senior engineer named Raj Rajaram who inspired me to take action and ecouraged me to travel.
+Through UW's chapter of Engineers Without Borders (EWB), I had met a senior engineer named Raj Rajaram who inspired me to take action and encouraged me to travel.
 He had put me in touch with some NGOs in education, women empowerment, and sustainability in north India, and I had invitations from those NGOs to learn from their work if I could get myself there.
 Check my other posts (coming soon) for the full story on how that came to be!

 So, I had a gap in time which I could use for this experience, I had a destination where learning will be inevitable, and I had some new allies at that destination who could help me find my way to achieving the impact I hope to achieve.

 ### 3. Methodically Remove Barriers ###

-With ANY barrier, having [allies](#1-allies) -- people in any area of expertise who are willing to support your goals by helping you network, creating opportunities, teaching you what you don't know, etc -- makes overcoming a barrier a whole lot easier.
+With ANY barrier, having [allies](#1-allies) -- people in any area of expertise who are willing to support your goals by helping you network, creating opportunities, teaching you what you don't know, etc. -- makes overcoming a barrier a whole lot easier.
 A big lesson I've learned from my experiences is that our whole society is pretty much just *people doing things*, so if you can make friends with the right people, almost anything is possible.

 There were a few key barriers I had to overcome before I could make this dream of traveling, learning, and having a positive impact a reality: namely, getting the [financial resources](#2-finding-funding) to be able to afford a co-op term without a paid job, especially one abroad, and [convincing my parents to let me travel](#3-how-i-convinced-my-parents-to-let-me-travel).
 The latter is really about safety.